Theorem: If All Memory Is Addressable At The End Of Life, Then Afterlife Is All Time And Space And Everything It Contains.

 So what happens when a drive fails?
 That situation is shown here:

 The illustration above shows Drive Two failing.
 The drive has failed without warning.
-All the data on Drive two has been lost.
+All the data on Drive Two has been lost.

 However we can recover the data on Drive Two using the data on the two existing drives as follows: